CoolDeveloper101/simple-math-interpreter/README.md

 [![Build Status](https://github.com/CoolDeveloper101/simple-math-interpreter/workflows/Build/badge.svg)](https://github.com/CoolDeveloper101/simple-math-interpreter/actions)

 This is the new version of the math interpreter since it got extremely hard to update and add new tests to it.
 So this is the same interpreter with a better structure so it is easier to maintain.
+You can find the original project [here](https://gitlab.com/CoolDeveloper101/math-interpreter).

 ## Credits
 Thanks to [CodePulse](https://www.youtube.com/channel/UCUVahoidFA7F3Asfvamrm7w) for the original project.